Skip to main content

 Wider Support

-We are working together with ZNU to explore opportunities to connect professional services across both institutions, so we can share best practice in areas such as student wellbeing and support, Internationalisation and Student Governance.
-As part of this scheme, ZNU staff members will visit Durham for a short period during the summer term.
+We continue to work together with ZNU to explore opportunities to build connections across both institutions, so we can share best practice in areas such as student wellbeing and support, internationalisation and student governance.
+Durham and ZNU professional staff are exchanging best practice on areas including branding, energy efficiency and cultural exchanges.